JanHerca/urantiapedia/output/wikijs/en/article/Larry_Mullins/A_Spiritual_Support_Group.md

 Unconditional love is something we experience personally (if we are fortunate) in how we love our parents.
 Then, we learn that the love for another person, outside of our family, is a greater love experience.
 Later, even this love experience will pale when we learn to love our children.
 Yet, as the Urantia Papers promise, the greatest of all unconditional love experiences happens when the love of God flows through us freely and unconditionally to touch other children of the Highest Power.
 This is love that, indeed, lies too deep for words.

 I have learned that, for the briefest of intervals, peace gives us wonderful ease and repose.
 Then, as if from the source of peace itself, the spirit of the Highest Power will spring forth.
-As Rodan observed ([UB 160:3.1](/en/The_Urantia_Book/160#p3_1)), this spirit flows through our souls and refreshes us, it also seeks to transit outward from us, to graciously and gracefully enlighten, uplift, and bless those around us.
+As Rodan observed (<a id="a44_209"></a>[UB 160:3.1](/en/The_Urantia_Book/160#p3_1)), this spirit flows through our souls and refreshes us, it also seeks to transit outward from us, to graciously and gracefully enlighten, uplift, and bless those around us.
 We thus experience the truth that the Love of the Universal Father is not to be contained.
 This ungoverned love becomes actualized, or real, for us to the degree we cooperate with its outward flow, and in proportion to our ability to share it with others.
 “And here is mystery: The more closely man approaches God through love, the greater the reality — actuality — of that man.
-The more man withdraws from God, the more nearly he approaches nonreality — cessation of existence.” ([UB 117:4.14](/en/The_Urantia_Book/117#p4_14))
+The more man withdraws from God, the more nearly he approaches nonreality — cessation of existence.” (<a id="a44_907"></a>[UB 117:4.14](/en/The_Urantia_Book/117#p4_14))

 I found myself confronted in my later years with the supreme commandment of Jesus, that we are to love one another as Jesus loved us.
-I came to understand that if I was to progress spiritually, I must progressively learn to live these words: "And when such spirit-led mortals realize the true meaning of this golden rule, they are filled to overflowing with the assurance of citizenship in a friendly universe, and their ideals of spirit reality are satisfied only when they love their fellows as Jesus loved us all, and that is the reality of the realization of the love of God." ([UB 180:5.8](/en/The_Urantia_Book/180#p5_8)) More and more veteran Urantians seem to desire an actualization of this ideal.
+I came to understand that if I was to progress spiritually, I must progressively learn to live these words: "And when such spirit-led mortals realize the true meaning of this golden rule, they are filled to overflowing with the assurance of citizenship in a friendly universe, and their ideals of spirit reality are satisfied only when they love their fellows as Jesus loved us all, and that is the reality of the realization of the love of God." (<a id="a46_582"></a>[UB 180:5.8](/en/The_Urantia_Book/180#p5_8)) More and more veteran Urantians seem to desire an actualization of this ideal.
 My studies of the psychological theories of Abraham Maslow and others also indicated that the process of self-actualization itself cannot take place in a vacuum.

 ## A New Kind of Urantia Meeting One that Changes Lives